balapitchuka/notes/javascript.md

 )
 ```
 ##### Notes:
--Block body ➡️ return keyword is required
+- Block body ➡️ return keyword is required
--Concise body ➡️ return keyword is implied and not needed
+- Concise body ➡️ return keyword is implied and not needed